 This concentration provides students with an introduction to economic analysis and theory, as well as its application to current events.
-Students will use theoretical models, quantitative and qualitative tools, and critical thinking to develop a deep understanding of economic issues and policy solutions.
+Students will use theoretical models, quantitative and qualitative tools, and critical thinking to develop a deep understanding of economic issues and policy recommendations.
 This concentration prepares students for careers in public administration, law, business and entrepreneurship.
 It is also preparation for further graduate training in a variety of disciplines such as economics, law, management, marketing, finance, public policy, and public health.
+ECON-300 topics courses may be substituted at the discretion of the department chair.

-Requirements for the Concentration in Foundations of Economics (15.000 credits):
+Requirements for the Concentration in Economic Theory and Practice (15.000 credits):